Engage Your Community.

 How we can help you

-s some churches are inching their way back to “normal,” others are struggling like never before.
-We are attuned to these different contexts, and we are used to cooperating with a diverse range of people, churches, and denominations.
+ome churches have been returning to “normal,” while others are struggling like never before.
+We are attuned to these different contexts, and we are used to working with a diverse range of people, churches, and denominations.

-We will be assembling two more cohorts of churches (launching in 2023 and 2024) that will provide good teaching, coaching, and practice in this area of testimony.
+We can help you by providing excellent teaching, coaching, and practice in this area of testimony.
 As your church works with us and other churches, you’ll grow in the ability to integrate testimony into a variety of settings—including corporate worship, small group studies, casual conversations, and community outreach.
-We encourage your church to apply for the next cohort by July 1, 2022.

-As part of this Testimony HQ project, you will be able to:
+Churches that are part of a Testimony HQ cohort will be able to:

-(3) Connect with other churches in your cohort, so you can compare notes, share ideas, converse, pray, and practice together.
+(3) Connect with other churches, so you can compare notes, share ideas, converse, pray, and practice together.